Pure comfort food! You’ll love this amazing Loaded Mashed Potatoes recipe!

 - 1 cup sour cream

-- ¼ cup whole milk or heavy cream - plus more to taste
+- ¼ cup heavy cream - plus more to taste

 - 8 tablespoons unsalted butter, melted